iPad 12th Gen (2026) release date expectations, price estimates and upgrades

 iPad 12th gen hardware and specs

 One thing already feels like a lock – the 12th-gen iPad is getting a serious chip upgrade.
-The current model runs on the A16, but an early Apple leak suggests the next version will jump straight to the A18, the same processor powering the iPhone 16 and iPhone 16 Plus
+The current model runs on the A16, and while an earlier Apple leak suggested the next version will jump straight to the A18, the same processor powering the iPhone 16 and iPhone 16 Plus, now a new one hints at the A19 being inside

-This upgrade also points to a bump in RAM.
+Some rumors also point to a bump in RAM.
 Chances are, we’ll see 8 GB this time around, since that’s the minimum Apple Intelligence needs to function.
 If that happens, the next entry-level iPad is going to pack noticeably more muscle than the current generation.

 Should I wait for the iPad 12th gen?